oracle-livelabs/converged/obaas/microtx/microtx.md

   ![Add to Workspace](images/add-to-workspace.png " ")

-1. Add MicroTX to the `pom.xml` file
+1. Add MicroTX  and Lombok to the `pom.xml` file

   Open the `pom.xml` file in the `transfer` project.
 Add the following to the pom.xml:

-  Create a new directory called `transfer` in your `cloudbank` directory, i.e. the same directory where your `accounts` project is located.
-In this new `transfer` directory, create a new file called `pom.xml` for your Maven POM.
-This project is similar to the accounts project, there are no new concepts introduced here.
-Here is the content for the POM file:

     ```xml
     <copy>